shedongming/Dongming-She/index.md

 ## Welcome to Dongming She's homepage

 ### Personal Information
-    I'm a postdoc at the Morningside Center of Mathematics(MCM), Beijing, China.
+    I am a postdoc at the Morningside Center of Mathematics(MCM), Beijing, China.
     My research is on number theory and related topics.

 ### Research Interest